 However, we also need to mention that insurance carriers have reporting deadlines that have nothing to do with the state requirements.
 In general, auto insurance carriers require that accidents be reported very soon after they occur.
 Sometimes, the deadline is within a day or two after the incident.
 If a Glendale car accident victim fails to file a claim with their insurance carrier, this could result in complications when it comes to securing compensation.
 It is not uncommon for insurance carriers to delay or deny claims altogether if they are not reported promptly.

 The right car accident attorney can give you peace of mind after a serious crash.
 Your lawyer can explain your rights and guide you through the insurance claim process so you can focus on more important things – such as healing and moving forward.
-If you have recently been in a motor vehicle accident in Glendale, do not hesitate to contact David Shapiro Law, PLLC.
+If you have recently been in a motor vehicle accident in Glendale, do not hesitate to contact Shapiro Law Team.
 Request your free consultation today.
 Call (480) 300-5405 24/7 to speak to a lawyer about your case.